FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 * Outside of komodo [structure your git repo](#git-repo) and commit your existing projects before creating Stacks.
 Then, when the Stack is created with the correct Run Directory it'll auto-populate everything for you
 * Create the Stack and then manually copy-paste your existing `compose.yaml` contents into Stack `Info` and **Save** to commit to the repo using Komodo

+> If you are creating Stacks from existing compose projects that are "plain old folders" on your machine (like with dockge) you can use my [komodo-import tool](https://github.com/FoxxMD/komodo-import) generate the configuration for these Stacks semi-automatically.
+{: .prompt-tip}

 Before starting and re-deploying the newely created Stack read the [environmental variable section below.](#environmental-variables-and-secrets)